-When it comes to household plumbing problems, none are so common and so frustrating as the clogged or a running toilet.
+When it comes to household plumbing problems, none are so common and so frustrating as a clogged or a running toilet.
 Noticing water coming up after flushing, instead of going down or in the middle of the night the toilet flushes by itself it is a definite problem that requires immediate toilet repairs

-Discover new ways to save with our current coupons and online promotional offers.
+Discover new ways to save with our current coupons and online promotional offers!

 What Causes Clogged Toilets?

 There are many things that can contribute to a clogged toilet emergency in your home.
 Many of these problems are difficult to avoid, however, in most cases, they can all be categorized into one of two categories:

 - Simple Clogs: Reserved for clogs created by organic material and non-water soluble items such as diapers or personal care products.
 Simple clogs are also commonly caused by using too much toilet paper, something that small children who are learning to use the toilet are often guilty of doing.

 - Foreign Object: As the name suggests, this issue is caused when a foreign object gets stuck in the toilet.
 Some common objects we pull out of toilets include toothbrushes, cell phones, toys, shampoo bottles, and more.
 These clogs are also often caused by children who are experimenting to see what will happen.

 If you’re not sure what to expect from working with us, check out some of our latest reviews and comments from past customers to find out.

 Although many clogged toilet issues will sneak up on you and happen unexpectedly, there are a few things you can do as a homeowner to reduce the chances of experiencing one.
 Some of the most effective best practice methods for preventing clogged toilets include: